braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tv_and_ott.md

   - See our [sample app][9] to learn more about how to use a Headless UI for customized messaging on tvOS.
 - Silent push notifications and update badging

+For more information, visit the [iOS Swift SDK integration guide][4].

+{% alert note %}
-**Note**: To avoid showing mobile in-app messages to your TV users, be sure to set up either [App Targeting](#app-targeting) or use key-value pairs to filter out messages.
+To avoid showing mobile in-app messages to your TV users, be sure to set up either [App Targeting](#app-targeting) or use key-value pairs to filter out messages.
 For example, only displaying tvOS messages if they contain a special `tv = true` key-value pair.
+{% endalert %}

 ### Apple Vision Pro {#vision-pro}

+Use the Braze Swift SDK to integrate on visionOS.
+Most features available on iOS are also available on visionOS, including:

+- Analytics (sessions, custom events, purchases, etc.)
+- In-App Messaging (data models and UI)
+- Content Cards (data models and UI)
+- Push Notifications (user-visible with action buttons and silent notifications)
+- Feature Flags
+- Location Analytics

+{% alert important %}
-To learn more, see [visionOS support](https://www.braze.com/docs/developer_guide/platform_integration_guides/swift/visionos).
+Some iOS features are partially-supported or unsupported.
+For the full list, see [visionOS support](https://www.braze.com/docs/developer_guide/platform_integration_guides/swift/visionos).
+{% endalert %}

 ## App targeting {#app-targeting}